-Category as per Green Bond Principles Criteria in the Manulife Green Bond Framework Location Green Bond amount allocated to renewable energy projects (SG\$ million) % Allocation Manulife's share of annual energy generation, allocated to Green Bond (MegaWatt hour) ^a Manulife's share of estimated annual avoided carbon dioxide emissions, allocated to Green Bond (tons) ^{a,b,c} Renewable Energy: Wind Development, construction, operation, maintenance and upgrades of wind energy facilities and equipment Canada 219 44% 274,212 38,097 Renewable Energy: Solar Development, construction, operation, maintenance and upgrades of solar energy facilities and equipment Canada and US 278 56% 59,846 15,079 Total 107 CO 2 tons/SG\$ 1 MM allocated 497 ^d 334,058 53,176
+Category as per Green Bond Principles Criteria in the Manulife Green Bond Framework Location Green Bond amount originally allocated to renewable energy projects (\$\$ million) % Origin al Alloca tion Manulife's share of annual energy generation in Y2021, allocated to Green Bond (MegaWatt hour) ^a Manulife's share of estimated annual avoided carbon dioxide emissions, allocated to Green Bond (tons) ^{a,b,c} Data Quality Score ^e Renewable Energy: Wind Development, construction, operation, maintenance and upgrades of wind energy facilities and equipment Canada 219 44% 296,607 41,146 2b Renewable Energy: Solar Development, construction, operation, maintenance and upgrades of solar energy facilities and equipment Canada and US 278 56% 85,257 13,917 2b Total 111 CO 2 tons/SG\$ 1 MM allo cated 497 ^d 381,864 55,063 2b a.
+Estimated avoided carbon dioxide emissions are based on Manulife's share of annual energy generation, whereby our share is the our outstanding debt and equity investments in the projects as a proportion of the projects' total enterprise value as of December 31, 2021.
+Because we over-allocated the assets to allow for amortization of debt investments over the course of the green bond term, the reported figures are scaled to the S\$ 497 million - the net proceeds from the green bond issuance.